phetsims/rosetta/doc/how-to-change-a-string-key.md

 - [ ] For later verification, make a record of the string key that is changing and its value for at least one translation (bonus points for doing multiple translations)
+- [ ] Determine all places where the string is used.
+If it is used in another sim, you'll need to do a maintenance release.
 - [ ] Put Rosetta into maintenance mode to avoid any translation submissions while this is in progress (see the Admin Guide for information on how to do this).
 - [ ] Change the value of the string key on master.
 This will need to be done in the string file and at all usage